quannguyen2153/VirtualMouse/readme.md

     - Move control box: Put your hand inside the box, then raise and touch your index finger and middle finger together to move the control box.

+    - Enable: Raise the pinky finger of your left hand and the ring finger of your right hand to enable the virtual mouse.

+    - Disable: Raise your pinky finger of two hands to disable the virtual mouse.

-    - Close app: Raise your pinky finger of two hands to close.
+    - Close: Raise your pinky finger of two hands in 3 seconds to close the app.